alexpell8/brandworkz/README.md

 ## EXPANDING THE API
 ### End Points
-For production use the API would benefit from being version controlled (/api/v1/...) which would allow for backwards compatibility and beta versions for testing.
+For production use the API would benefit from being version controlled (/api/v1/...) which would allow for backwards compatibility and beta versions.

 ### Querying
 Opening up further query options such as;